Updates regarding COVID-19- 6/1/20

 In light of Governor Mill’s order and phased reopening plan, GAHS is still operating and is considered an essential business to help animals.
-We continue to embrace social distancing to help keep our community members as healthy as possible, and remain closed to the public through May 31.
+We continue to embrace social distancing to help keep our community members as healthy as possible, and remain closed to unscheduled visitors through June 20.
 As an essential business, we are conducting adoptions, fostering and pet wellness services through online and phone, with limited in-shelter time by appointment only to limit the number of people in our facility at any one time.
 We also ask that visitors wear a face covering or mask.
 Our staff is doing the same.

 Please know that our hard-working staff are still here caring for our animals daily and we’re doing all we can to ensure that they stay healthy and happy.
 Our staff numbers are smaller than normal, and we have asked volunteers to stay home, so please be patient with us as we continue to adjust our operations and find the best path forward.